Classic Motorcycle Build

 The alternator itself is compact, about 3-1/4" long, and weighs half as much as the original generator.
 It has a rating of 17 amps at 1000 rpm.

 I've installed two of these alternator conversion kits (1976 and 1981 Sportsters).
-The installation is straightforward and requires no special tools except possibly a gear puller.
+The procedure is straightforward and requires no special tools, except possibly a gear puller.

 First, remove the old generator and remove the gear from it.
 Sometimes the gear is stubborn and you'll need a gear puller.